 Culture will always have a massive impact on your organization.
-A great work culture can attract and retain top employees, and customers alike.
-A bad work culture is about as enticing as a poison ivy bush.
+A great company culture can attract and retain top employees, and customers alike.
+A bad company culture is about as enticing as a poison ivy bush.

 Nobody wants to build a bad culture on purpose, but it's easy to make mistakes.
 Here are five of the worst mistakes to avoid when building a company culture:

 While you may recognize the value of having a positive company culture, you can't just let it happen, put it off for another day, or pick a few cultural values out of a hat.

 In a Forbes article discussing his own company culture mistakes, Chris Myers from BodeTree stressed that neglecting culture is a mistake that is hard to fix—and if it "starts to go sideways, the long-term impact can be devastating."
 He also emphasized the importance of defining and shaping the company's culture from the beginning.